PE students at Scripps Middle School (Lake Orion, Mich.) know which activities get them working the hardest.

 While she’s not trying to create expert football players, McCool does want to create fitness experts who understand the value of exercise.
 She wants students to continue exercising away from her classroom, and connecting each with a favorite activity is a starting point.

-“I asked some students what they do [for exercise] at home, and they said, ‘well, we don’t,’” she said.
+“I asked some students what they do at home, and they said, ‘well, we don’t,’” she said.
 “We’ve got to find something that they’ll do.
 They’ve got to become active individuals.”